No products in the cart.

 5 Montessori Winter Practical Skill Arrangements

 Pushing pom-poms into pinecones, then taking them out with tweezers is great for fine motor skill development and another tray that will help little ones learn how to manipulate and best use specific utensils.

-Cover a printed sheet of animal tacks with some baking soda snow.
+For this tray, cover a printed sheet of animal tracks with some baking soda snow.
 A small brush (I used an old makeup brush) can be used to sweep away the snow and uncover each line of tracks.
 This is wonderful sweeping, brushing, and fine motor skill practice as well as the perfect opportunity to learn about winter animals and their tracks.
 Once the animal tracks had lost their luster, we continued the fun by hiding other small elements in the snow to be found (miniature felt gloves were a popular find).

 *A note about affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Amazon or Woodpecker Crafts.
 When included in our supply list, these products are affiliate links, and if you click-through to make a purchase, we receive a small commission that helps us re-order these supplies!